My Child Has Special Educational Needs

 - The school’s SEN requirements are considered together with the training needs of all other staff in the school.

-- The SENCO, teachers and LSAs will attend SEN courses which are of interest and have a particular bearing on pupils they are supporting.
+- The SENDCO, teachers and LSAs will attend SEND courses which are of interest and have a particular bearing on pupils they are supporting.

-- Staff will be involved in developing practices which promote whole school approaches to SEN..
+- Staff will be involved in developing practices which promote whole school approaches to SEND.